weiz9762/git-tutorial/README.md

 2. `git add .` : you add all the exist file to the staging area **How to type: git(space)add(space).**

+_In the example below, I add all the files I just created to the staging area_

 ```bash
 username:~/workspace/sep (master) $ git add .
 username:~/workspace/sep (master) $ git status